Weightless (All Time Low song)

 "Weightless" is a song by American rock band All Time Low and the first and lead single from the group's third studio album Nothing Personal (2009).
 The single was released through Hopeless Records as a digital download on April 7, 2009, and was released in the UK on August 3, 2009.
 The song is also available to download on the music video games Rock Band and Guitar Hero 5.
-It became the first song by the band to receive radio airplay, exposing the band to a new audience, and helping it peak at No. 104 on the Billboard Hot 100.
+It became the first song by the band to receive radio airplay, exposing the band to a new audience, and helping it peak at No. 4 on the Bubbling Under Hot 100.
 The song has become a live staple, and is considered to be one of the band's signature songs along with "Dear Maria, Count Me In".
 In 2014 the song was certified Gold by the RIAA.

 Meaning

 Lead vocalist and rhythm guitarist Alex Gaskarth stated in an interview with MTVu that "The whole mentality of the song is like, you feel like you're stuck in this like, negative space and you just want to get out.
 Summer's rolling up and uh, everybody's finishing up with school and everybody's getting like the exam beatdown".

 In the Nothing Personal album trailer, Jack Barakat said that the song is about not wanting to grow up and just wanting to be a kid.